Gildoran: 1984: four-year-old season

 Gildoran began his third season by finishing unplaced in a handicap at Newmarket and then recorded his first important success when he won the Group Three Sagaro Stakes over two miles at Ascot Racecourse.
 Ridden by Steve Cauthen he started at odds of 11/2 and won from Society Boy and Another Sam.
 He was then assigned a weight of 139 pounds in the Chester Cup and finished unplaced behind Contester.
 In June Gildoran was sent to Royal Ascot where he started at odds of 10/1 for the Gold Cup over two and a half miles.
 The summer of 1984 was unusually hot and dry in England and the race was run on exceptionally fast ground.
 Gildoran overtook Karadar on the turn into the straight but was soon challenged by the six-year-old Irish runner Ore.
 Gildoran looked likely to be overtaken, but rallied strongly in the final furlong to win by a length from Ore in a new course record time of 4:18.81.
-Ridden by Cauthen and starting at odds of 9/4, Gildoran met Ore and Karadar again in the Goodwwod Cup in July.
+Ridden by Cauthen and starting at odds of 9/4, Gildoran met Ore and Karadar again in the Goodwood Cup in July.
 Gildoran turned the race into a procession, winning very easily by eight lengths from Ore who was in turn twelve lengths clear of Karadar in third.
 Gildoran then attempted to complete the Stayers' Triple Crown when he started the 1/2 favourite for the Doncaster Cup.
 Running on softer ground than he had encountered in the summer, Gildoran finished last of the four runners behind Petrizzo, who was controversially disqualified in favour of the runner-up Wagoner.
 On his final appearance of the season he ran very poorly when unplaced behind Old Country in the Jockey Club Cup at Newmarket.